Using the present perfect to introduce life experiences

 Contrary to popular belief in the world of ELT, the present perfect does not describe life experiences.
 In fact, the present perfect introduces life experiences.
 It is the past simple that does most of the leg work.
 Students should provide details and time references relating to a specific experience in the past simple.

-By using and visualising the 1-2-2-2 pattern discussed above, the opportunity arises for English language learners to describe life experiences in a very convincing and highly structured way.
+By using and visualising the 1-2-2-2 pattern discussed above, English language learners are able to describe life experiences in a very convincing and highly structured way.